 RadSense1 setup and options

-Radsense 1 is ready to use out of the box, but you’ll need a USB power supply.
+Radsense 1 is ready to use out of the box, but you will need a USB power supply.
 We don’t supply this to let you select your own.
 Any USB charger will work as long as it can supply 1000mA.
 You’ll typically find a label on the device that tells how many mA it can deliver.
 1000mA = 1A.

 If you only want to turn something on/off when someone enters the detections zone, you won’t need to do anything but to connect the wire you want to connect/disconnect.
 You do however have several options: